Response overview

 Objectives

-1. Enhance displacement management in camps, areas of return, and out-of-camp sites to ensure equitable and dignified access to services, assistance and protection for IDPs through Camp Coordination and Camp Management (CCCM) responses.
+Enhance displacement management in camps, areas of return, and out-of-camp sites to enhance equitable and dignified access to services, assistance, and protection for IDPs through CCCM responses.

-2. Enhance resilience and improve the ability of communities and local partners to cope with displacement, and ensure local ownership and self-governance through inclusive participation, gender mainstreaming and engagement of displaced persons.
+Enhance resilience and improve the ability of communities and local partners to cope with displacement and promote local ownership and self-governance through inclusive participation, gender mainstreaming, and engagement of displaced persons.

 Country synopsis